Massachusetts Supreme Judicial Court Rules On Lien Priority Between Condominium Associations and Mortgage LendersPrint PDF

 This case is significant to mortgage lenders on both residential and commercial condominiums in Massachusetts.
 More lenders may now require escrows and personal recourse liability for condominium common expenses (akin to that for real estate taxes, which also constitute super-priority liens) to reduce the risk of losing priority to multiple super-priority liens.

-This advisory was prepared by Jessica Alfano Powell and Beth H. Mitchell, members of the Commercial Finance practice group at Nutter McClennen & Fish LLP.
+This advisory was prepared by Beth H. Mitchell in the Commercial Finance practice group at Nutter McClennen & Fish LLP.
 For more information, please contact Beth or your Nutter attorney at 617.439.2000.

 This advisory is for information purposes only and should not be construed as legal advice on any specific facts or circumstances.
 Under the rules of the Supreme Judicial Court of Massachusetts, this material may be considered as advertising.